saadhn4/10DaysDev/README.md

 # 10DaysDev

-Welcome to my 10 Days Dev Challenge! 🎯 Over the next 10 days, I’ll be pushing my limits and building something new every single day – from tiny tools to creative experiments.
-This challenge is all about learning fast, building consistently, and having fun while doing it!
+Over the next 10 days, I’m brushing up on my HTML and CSS skills, with a little JavaScript sprinkled in.
+Each day, I’ll be building something new – from UI components to small interactive projects – to strengthen my front-end fundamentals.
+It’s all about revising, experimenting, and having fun while leveling up!

 ---